itucsdb1834/itucsdb18/docs/source/user/cagla.rst

 Join Group
 ^^^^^^^^^^^^^^
-If a user is not already member of the found group, can join the group.
+If a user is not already member of the found group and number of members is lower than maximum number, user can join the group.

   .. figure:: pics/join_group.PNG
    :scale: 70 %